NINAnor/INVAFISH-sim/README.md

 Collection of function to simulate the translocations and their impact of invasive freswhater fish.
 The intentions is that the functions should support a workflow for a MSE type of model.
 The package is intended for internal use in the INVAFISH project, and for documenting results.

+Typicall use will be to collate functions defined in this package building a simulation workflow.

 ## Installation

 ```r